poisson-fish/sqx/README.md

 (WIP)
 * SQX is in infant stages and functionality is limited (for now!!)
-* SQX can ingest only JSON via stdin or file blob for now, more formats to come (CSV, TSV, Apache Arrow via Pola.rs) .
+* SQX can ingest only JSON via stdin or file blob, more formats to come (CSV, TSV, Apache Arrow via Pola.rs) .
-* SQX only outputs in visual table format for now, both input and output format flags do nothing.
+* SQX only outputs in visual table format, both input and output format flags do nothing.
 * SQX takes quoted SurrealQL queries with the -s flag.

 To query on stdin use the 'stdin' table: